-Creating a Monthly Allowance for Your College StudentDecember 27, 2021
+Creating a Monthly Allowance for Your College StudentAugust 1, 2022

-When you’re preparing to send your child to school, you may be thinking about the cost of college, their living arrangements and whether they need a meal plan.
+When you’re preparing to send your child to school, you may be thinking about the cost of college, your student’s living arrangements and whether they need a meal plan.
 But what about other monthly expenses?
-Eating out, socializing, clothes, and school supplies may be some regular expenses they need to plan for on a monthly basis.
+Eating out, socializing, clothes, and school supplies are also regular expenses they must plan for.

-Will these expenses be covered by your student, or do you want to help cover those costs?
-If you are considering providing an allowance for your college student to help with monthly expenses, here are a few pros and cons to consider:
+Will your student cover these expenses, or do you plan to help cover those costs?
+If you’re thinking about providing an allowance for your college student, here are a few pros and cons to consider:

 Pros of Giving an Allowance for a College Student